 - Remove all detachable parts with a particular focus on the stem and bowl.
-Make sure you rinse every piece with hot water to get rid of gunge inside.
+Make sure you rinse every piece with hot water to get rid of the gunge inside.

 - You must also immerse the pipe in the alcohol and salt solution for several minutes.

-- If you haven’t cleaned your bong in a while, you may have to repeat all of the above at least once more.
+- If you haven’t cleaned your bong in a while, you may have to repeat all of the above steps at least once more.
 If your bong is exceedingly dirty, allow it to soak in the solution for a few hours.

+- Pour the solution into the toilet bowl and flush once finished.
 Soak pipe cleaners in the solution and use them to scrub the nooks and crannies of your bong.

 How to Clean a Silicone Bong

 Silicone bongs are light, small, and last for a very long time.
 Learning how to clean a silicone bong is about as hard as figuring out how to work a machine.
-Instead of having to dislodge resin, or spend money on isopropyl alcohol, you can clean your silicone bong in the dishwasher.
+Instead of having to dislodge resin or spend money on isopropyl alcohol, you can clean your silicone bong in the dishwasher.
 Why?
 Because they are all but unbreakable.

-How to Clean Resin out of a Bong
+How to Clean Resin Out of a Bong

 An increasing number of marijuana smokers want to know how to clean a bong and save the resin.
 After all, it is still capable of getting you high, and with the price of cannabis these days, every little helps!